mu-lib/mu-jquery-climb/README.md

 # mu-jquery-climb
-jQuery plugin for step tree climbing and annotation
+jQuery plugin for tree climbing and annotation